imantung/imantung.github.io/gist/tech-lead.md

 - Kaizen
 - [Poka Yoke](https://kanbanize.com/lean-management/improvement/what-is-poka-yoke/): any mechanism in a Lean manufacturing process that helps to avoid mistakes.
 (Zero Quality Control)
 - 5 Whys Method

+## Safe To Fail

+- Do we encourage this "safe to fail" environment in our team?
+- Do we as a leader regularly giving and receiving feedback?
+- Do I create an environment where my team can give any feedback to me?
+- If someone in my team makes mistakes, as a leader what do I do?
+- As a leader, if I made mistakes, what did I do?